Writing Essays with Unit 8

 This model combines two complete five-paragraph essays into one paper with a super-introduction and a super-conclusion at the beginning and the end respectively.
 The super-essay is a precursor to the term paper.

-Pages 138-143 of the Teaching Writing: Structure and Style® Seminar Workbook Seminar Workbook provide a guideline for using the Unit 8: Formal Essay Models to write expository, descriptive, argumentative, persuasive, narrative, and personal essays.
+Pages 138-143 of the Teaching Writing: Structure and Style® Seminar Workbook provide a guideline for using the Unit 8: Formal Essay Models to write expository, descriptive, argumentative, persuasive, narrative, and personal essays.
 For student examples of Unit 8 essays, visit Magnum Opus Magazine.

 by Heidi Thomas